OKaluza/fractured/docs/docs.rst

 Fractal
 ~~~~~~~
-This menu contains features relating to the current fractal display.
+|fractal| This menu contains features relating to the current fractal display.

 - *New* Create a new fractal and reset all fractal settings to defaults.
 - *Store* stores the current fractal in local storage using the name entered in the *parameters* tab.
 If the name is already used you will be asked if you'd like to overwrite the existing entry (This will be cleared if you clear your browsing history!
 To save permanently you must save your session to the server or export).
-- *Upload* Upload a fractal to the server.
+- *Upload* a fractal to the server.
 Responds with a unique URL that can be used to load this fractal.
-- *Share* Publish a fractal to the server (will be displayed in the shared fractals list).
-Responds with a unique URL that can be used to load this fractal.
+You will be prompted if you wish to share the uploaded fractal publicly (displayed in the shared fractals list), if you choose not to then only you or anyone you provide the URL link to will be able to see it.
+- *Export* download the current fractal parameters and formula as a fractal data text file, this can be loaded later using the *Import* option in the [Studio] menu.
-- *Stored Fractals* displays a sub-menu of all the fractals in local storage, with thumbnail images if available.
+- *Stored Fractals* finally a list of all the fractals in local storage is shown, with thumbnail images if available.
 Clicking on one of these saved entries loads that fractal and displays it.
 After loading a fractal it will be selected in this list and a [ X ] button appears which can be used to delete the fractal from the list.
-- *Save As...*
-  - *Fractal File* export and download the current fractal parameters and formula as a fractal data text file.
-  - *Fractal URL* export and download the current fractal parameters and formula as self-contained URL with all the information necessary to display the fractal.

 Studio
 ~~~~~~